msu-alglab/coaster/README.md

 Coaster can be run in heuristic mode to find solutions in larger graphs.

-*TODO: does heuristic mode work on cyclic graphs?*
+*TODO: check exactly when heuristic mode works on cyclic graphs.*

 ```
 python coaster.py [input-file] --heuristic